One of the Best New Years Eve Traditions With Kids (+5 Epic Tips)

 2. DO SOMETHING SCANDALOUS

 Scandalous for the kids, that is.
 Pick one thing that adds a little craziness to the night.
-Buy some ridiculous hats, eat only with spoons, or wear your pajamas inside out.
+Buy ridiculous hats, eat only with spoons, or wear your pajamas inside out.
 The giggles you’ll hear will be worth it!

 3. PRE-PLAN YOUR NEW YEAR’S EVE TRADITIONS

-New Years Eve traditions are not meant to be stressful for parents.
+New Years Eve family traditions are not meant to be stressful for parents.
 So, make-ahead items for dinner (or your treats) and buy everything well in advance.
 Or just use items in your home.
 Then…

 4. GO WITH THE FLOW